Valsorim98/Internship/Diary/README.md

 > # March 10:

-Learn how to create classes, methods and functions and how to call them
+Learn how to **create classes, methods and functions and how to call them**

+> # Homework:

+Finish Person.py task with **try except in a while cycle**

+> # March 11:

+Exercise creating classes, methods and functions and calling them